 The Tax Rules Every Freelancer Should Know

 Seven months ago, I quit my day job and started freelancing full time.
 Although it was scary at first and I’m still adapting, I’ve been feeling pretty positive about my career in the past couple of weeks.
 However, when I realized it was time to do my taxes, the bubble burst.
 While some people told me I needed to do certain things in order to stay on top of the tax situation, I heard them like Charlie Brown hears adults, as a general mwa-mwa-mwa background noise.
-Working as a freelancer means that I get to set my own schedule but that I also have to deal with a different set of problems.
-None of the companies that I work for take taxes out of my paychecks.
+Working as a freelancer means that I get to set my own schedule, but it also means I have to deal with a different set of problems.
+None of the companies I work for take taxes out of my paychecks.
 Now I’m coming to terms with the big chunk of change I owe the government and am finally doing my homework.
 Here’s what I wish someone had told me back in August—the tax rules every freelancer should know.

 I’m a creative who loves to cook and read.
 I have never been good at numbers and finance, so the first thing I did when I realized I was in a predicament was find someone to help me!
 If you have the same type of brain, seek out a financial adviser.
-You don’t have to pay a professional—if you can’t afford it—but do ask a trusted family member or friend to help you.
+You don’t have to pay a professional if you can’t afford it, but do ask a trusted family member or friend to help you.
 Offer an exchange of services.
 For example, my cousin who works as an auditor is helping me.
 To thank her, I’m inviting her to dinner.

 Be sure the person has a strong grasp of the paperwork involved with filing taxes.
 The papers are different for an independent contractor—that’s government speak for freelancer.
-In order to do your taxes, you’ll need a 1099 form (that lists how much your employer has paid you in the past year) from all your employers.
+In order to do your taxes, you’ll need a 1099 form (a form that lists how much your employer has paid you in the past year) from all your employers.
 You’ll also need a 1040 (a form that most people use to calculate how much you owe overall), Schedule C (a form used to calculate how much money you made minus business expenses), and Schedule SE (you’ll use your results from the Schedule C to calculate your self-employment tax).

 Have a candid conversation with your adviser, and ask for help with any other financial planning aspects of your career.
 What’s the smartest way to plan for retirement?
 What are the cheapest options for health insurance?
 When you take your career into your own hands, you have to worry about a lot of things that a full-time employer would typically take care of.
 Address these things right now so they don’t come back to haunt you later.